Updated: June 10, 2016

 Requires membership in the setupadmin fixed server role.

-The following example changes the Database Engine entry for the name of the computer hosting SQL Server to ACCOUNTS.
+The following example changes the Database Engine entry for the name of the computer hosting SQL Server to

 sp_addserver 'ACCOUNTS', 'local';